elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-01.md

 ## Syntax Reminder

-* queries are wrapped in a “query”: { } block,  filters are wrapped in a “filter”: { } block.
+* queries are wrapped in a "query": { } block,  filters are wrapped in a "filter": { } block.

 * you can combine filters inside queries, or queries inside filters too.